Skip to main content

 Does implied status appear on my immigration record?+

-Implied status is a legal protection — it is not a violation.
+Implied status (now called maintained status) is a legal protection, it is not a violation.
 You are considered to be maintaining lawful temporary resident status during the processing period.
-It does not create a negative mark on your record, and you do not need to disclose implied status as an immigration violation in future applications.
+It does not create a negative mark on your record, and you do not need to disclose maintained status as an immigration violation in future applications.

-Our $149.99 pathway report gives you a personalized analysis of your status situation and the safest path forward.
+Our $79.99 immigration overview gives you a detailed analysis of your status situation and the safest path forward.